mongodb-developer/kotlin-driver-quick-start/Readme.md

 }
 ```

-In the above example, we were already aware of which document we want to update, restaurant with an id `restauratantId` but in the real-world app
+In the above example, we were already aware of which document we want to update, restaurant with an id `restauratantId` but there could few use-case
 that might not be the case.
-So then you would first look for the document and then update it (two operations for one task) which can lead to
+In such cases we would first look up for the document and then update it, `findOneAndUpdate` can handy that allow you to
-performance issues or race conditions.

-To overcome this, we could use `findOneAndUpdate` that allow you to combine both in an atomic operation.
+combine both in an atomic operation unlocking additional performance.

 Another variation of the same could be updating multiple documents with one call and `updateMany` come in handy for such use cases.
 In our CRUD
 app, we would update `cuisine` all restaurants to your favourite type and `borough` to Brooklyn.